tazz4843/scripty/README.md

 Welcome to Scripty's GitHub repo!
 This repo contains the bot's entire source code.

+# Scripty is discontinued forever!

+Discord has made their platform absolute hell to work on.
+I personally cannot support a platform that thinks of devs in such a way that they're essentially disposable.
+No PRs or issues will be accepted for Scripty any more.
+If something breaks, I will not fix it.
+Deal with it or fix it yourself.
+If you try to contact me about something being broken, you'll be blocked.
+If you still need more of my reasoning behind this, go read Danny's gist: https://gist.github.com/Rapptz/4a2f62751b9600a31a0d3c78100287f1.

 ## What is Scripty?

 In a nutshell, Scripty is a speech to text bot for Discord voice chats.